HorizonRobotics/alf/docs/notes/pytorch_notes.rst

 ---------
 PyTorch supports inplace computation for some commonly used activations such as ``ReLU``, but not all of them.
-For exmaple on implementing an inplace activation function, please refer to this `PR on inplace Softsign <https://github.com/HorizonRobotics/alf/pull/544>`_.
+For example on implementing an inplace activation function, please refer to this `PR on inplace Softsign <https://github.com/HorizonRobotics/alf/pull/544>`_.